-Figure R6.2 Configuration Mode: Config Word Format
+Figure R5.2 Configuration Mode: Config Word Format

 - Bit 15: Reserved State ignored. - Bit 14: OUT1_Function "0" configures Output 1 to be a Fault Output.
 The output will conduct current until a fault occurs.
 "1" configures Output 1 to be a general purpose output whose state is determined by a bit in the Command Mode Network Output Data.
 This output is in an ON state when power is applied to the Networked Driver and it has not yet been configured. - Bit 13: OUT1_Action_on_Connection_Lost "0" will keep Output 1 at its last value.
 "1" will set the state of Output 1 to the value specified in Bit 12 of this word. - Bit 12: OUT1_State_at_Connection_Lost When bit 13 of this word is set, Output 1 will be set to the state of this bit if the network connection is lost. - Bit 11: Read_Present_Configuration If this bit is set when you enter Configuration Mode, the Networked Driver responds by placing the present configuration data in the Network Input Data.
 You cannot write new configuration data to the unit while this bit is set.
-The format of the Configuration Data is given in the Input Data Format section of this chapter, starting on page 54. - Bit 10: Save_Present_Configuration An AMCI Networked Driver will store its configuration data to flash memory when this bit makes a 0→1 transition.
+The format of the Configuration Data is given in the Input Data Format section of this chapter, starting on page 53. - Bit 10: Save_Present_Configuration An AMCI Networked Driver will store its configuration data to flash memory when this bit makes a 0→1 transition.
 The validity of the configuration data is checked before being written.
 If the data is not correct, the transition on this bit is ignored.
 If the write to flash completes successfully, the Networked Driver will write 16#AAAA into the last word of the Network Input Data and the Status LED will start flashing green.
 If the write is unsuccessful, the Networked Driver will write 16#EEEE into the last word of the Network Input Data and the Status LED will start flashing red.
 Once the Networked Driver issues its response to the Save_Present_Configuration command, it stops responding to commands and you must cycle power to the unit.
-This design decision prevents the Networked Driver from responding to constant save commands from the host controller. - NOTE > 1) This feature was added to support users whose host controllers have very limited functionality.
+This design decision prevents the Networked Driver from responding to constant save commands from the host controller.

+- 1) This feature was added to support users whose host controllers have very limited functionality.
 Consider the consequences of using this feature.
 Adding the code necessary to write down the configuration to a Networked Drive on power up or network connection is fairly straight forward on most PLC based hosts.
 Adding this code allows you to easily change the configuration in the host and easily configure a new drive if you ever need to swap a drive out of the machine.
-Sample code from AMCI includes this functionality. - 2) The endurance of the Flash memory is a minimum of 10,000 write cycles. - 3) If using the EDS file to configure the Networked Driver, the configuration data should be entered on the Configuration tab when setting the properties of the driver.
-This configuration data is written to the driver whenever the network connection is established.
+Sample code from AMCI includes this functionality. - 2) The endurance of the Flash memory is a minimum of 10,000 write cycles. - Bit 9: Binary_Input_Format Set to "0" to have the Motor Position, Encoder Position, and Trapped Encoder Position reported in the Multi-Word Format shown in table R6.1 on page 55.
+Set to "1" to have the Motor Position, Encoder Position, and Trapped Encoder Position reported as signed 32-bit integers with the least significant bits reported in the lower numbered (even) 16-bit integer word. - Bit 8: Binary_Output_Format Set to "0" to program the Target Position and Programmed Speed parameters in the Multi-Word Format shown in table R6.1 on page 55.
+Set to "1" to program the Target Position and Programmed Speed parameters in signed 32-bit integer format with the least significant bits in the lower numbered (even) 16-bit integer word.